-The growth of social media phishing can be largely attributed to the broadening reach of social media companies like Facebook, Instagram, and LinkedIn.
+The growth of social media phishing can be largely attributed to the broadening reach of social media companies like Facebook, WhatsApp, Instagram, and LinkedIn.
 All have branched out considerably, with expanded features and integration with third-party applications.
 To a phisher, social media offers not only a large pool of victims but also an endless array of entry points.

 The connection between social engineering and social media phishing

 Social engineering is the process of using psychological manipulation to encourage a victim to disclose confidential information.
 For social engineering to be effective, a cybercriminal must have personal information about his or her victims.
 What better platform to find this information than on social media?

 4.2 billion people use social media.
 Despite warnings to secure our accounts with strong passwords and avoid revealing overly personal details, we continue to ignore best practices and open ourselves to attack.
 We share our whereabouts, political affiliations, financial hardships, health issues, and career ups and downs.
 This information is all a cybercriminal needs to socially engineer and hit us where it hurts.